andrewpark467/RiverAnalysis/README.md

 # Now, keeping it simple and showcasing what the groomed data looks like
 ![3 rivers ](1650110455946.jpg)

-#Now, thats cool to look at, and we can clearly see there is an downstream response to upstream conditions!
+# We can clearly see there is an downstream response to upstream conditions!
 But.... lets try to make it even easier to find out how long it takes the river to respond.

 First, lets take the ogden whitewater park CFS, and subtract it from the upmost measurement location